 Star anise also contains anethol, but its taste is stronger and more bitter.

 Southeast Asian cooks use star anise to give dishes (pork and poultry) that licorice like taste.
-It can be used alone or as a part of spice mixtures such as chinese 5 spice mixture and garam masala.
-You should dose it carefully beacuse its taste is extremely strong.
-Vietnam cuisine uses star anise in soups, indian meat stews, curry dishes while thai cuisine uses it for tea.
+It can be used alone or as a part of spice mixtures such as Chinese 5 spice mixture and garam masala.
+You should dose it carefully because its taste is extremely strong.
+Vietnam cuisine uses star anise in soups, Indian meat stews, curry dishes while Thai cuisine uses it for tea.
 It is used for cooking with soy sauce, marinades and breading.
-Cooks add star anise in the beginning (whole pods) and take them out before serving, but you can use ground version aswell.
+Cooks add star anise in the beginning (whole pods) and take them out before serving, but you can use ground version as well.

 STAR ANISE TEA

-In traditional chinese medicine, star anise is used as digestive, diuretic, anti-colic, anti-rheumatism as well as a breath freshener.
+In traditional Chinese medicine, star anise is used as digestive, diuretic, anti-colic, anti-rheumatism as well as a breath freshener.
 Recently it is used in flue medicines.
-However, this spice should be used carefully in medical purposes beacuse it contains substances hat can be neurotoxic when ued in large quanities.
+However, this spice should be used carefully in medical purposes because it contains substances hat can be neurotoxic when used in large quantities.